mona-piya/StackoverflowAnalysis/readme.md

 ### Predicting the growth of languages for upcoming years based on survey answers of previous years

-Each Stack Overflow survey has a 'LanguageWorkedWith' column, which describes programming languages that respondents work in over the past year.
+Each Stack Overflow survey has a 'LanguageWorkedWith' column, which describes programming languages that respondents worked in over the past year.
-We have measured and use the fraction of each language and the total in that year instead of using the counts of each language in a year as it is more convienent for comparison.
+We have measured and used the fraction of each language and the total, instead of using the counts of each language in a year as it is more convienent for comparison.

 <img src="Data/Images/languages.PNG">

-During 2018 to 2020 The 10 most popular programming languages remain the same: JavaScript, HTML/CSS, SQL, Python, Java, Bash/Shell/PowerShell, C#, PHP, TypeScript and C++.
+During 2018 to 2020 the 10 most popular programming languages remain the same: JavaScript, HTML/CSS, SQL, Python, Java, Bash/Shell/PowerShell, C#, PHP, TypeScript and C++.
 <img src="Data/Images/ML_fraction of languages.png">

+We planed to predict the growth of languages for upcoming years by using time series forecasting such ARIMA model.
-Since we have only 3 years of dataset.
-There is not enough data to use time series forecasting method to predict the future popularity of programming languages.
-With very small number of observations, there is insufficient data to split the observations into training and testing.
-We need more observations to build the predictive model, this question we leave for further exploration in future projects.
+Unfortunately, we have only 3 years of the dataset.
+There is not enough data to use time series forecasting.
+With a very small number of observations, there is insufficient data to split the observations into training and testing.
+We need more observations to build the predictive model, **this question we leave for further exploration in future projects.**

 ### <a name="6.2 Predicting the salary of data scientist">6.2) Predicting the salary of data scientist</a>

+To predict the salary of data scientist, we found 6 features which are Age, Country, EdLevel, DevType, YearsCodePro and SalaryUSD gave the best accuracy scores in the features selection process.

-We did five machine learning models to predict the salary of the data scientist.
+We did six machine learning models to predict the salary of the data scientist.
 Our findings are given below.

 | Sno  | Model                   | Accuracy | $R^2$ Score | Time |
 | ---- | ----------------------- | -------- | ----------- | ---- |